 “Harrison’s decision to spurn acid serves as an amusing epitaph to an era of musical and philosophical experimentation, a period that reshaped the cultural landscape of Britain and America.
 It also provides a fitting name for a blog that clumsily attempts to misappropriate these subjects for its own nefarious ends.” – Old Rope, 2009

-These days I wouldn’t over-think it though you can still hear snippets of George at the beginning of most of my Hefty Tomatoes podcasts.
+These days I wouldn’t over-think the name so much, though you can still hear snippets of George’s immortal words at the beginning of most of my Hefty Tomatoes podcasts.

 If you enjoy the writing here, then why not get in touch or leave a comment.
-If you think I’m a pig-ignorant buffoon then it’s probably best to find better written things more to your taste.
+If not, then sorry for wasting your time.

 Your oldest of Ropes